 Figure 8.2.7.2-1: Positioning Information Update procedure, successful operation

 The NG-RAN node initiates the procedure by sending a POSITIONING INFORMATION UPDATE message to the LMF.
-This message shall include the SRS configuration information for all cells where the SRS configuration has changed.
+If the SRS Configuration IE is included in the POSITIONING INFORMATION UPDATE message, the LMF shall consider this information as the updated SRS Configuration for the UE.
+If the SFN Initialisation Time IE is included in the POSITIONING INFORMATION UPDATE message, the LMF shall consider this information as the SFN Initialisation Time associated to the SRS Configuration.